explosionchamber/AaronH_BSEPortfolio/index.md

 # Custom Object Detection and Sorting
+My project provides an effortless solution to deciding whether trash should thrown away or recycled.
+Through the use of AI scanning a Raspberry Pi figures out exactly what kind of trash you are holding, and opens the corresponding wastebasket.

 <!---Replace this text with a brief description (2-3 sentences) of your project.
 This description should draw the reader in and make them interested in what you've built.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
 As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!-->